Edition for Web Developers — Last Updated 3 June 2023

 `, `text/html

-Let coopEnforcementResult be a new cross-origin opener policy enforcement result with
+Let coopEnforcementResult be a new opener policy enforcement result with

 Let policyContainer be the result of determining navigation params policy container given response's URL, entry's document state's history policy container, null, navigable's container document's policy container, and null.